Singapore Citizenship vs. Permanent Residence: What’s the difference and how do you apply? (Updated 2022)

 As long as your child is a SC, he/she is eligible for the Baby Bonus Scheme.
-You can receive up to SGD $8,000 in cash gift for your first and second child, and up to SGD $10,000 for the third and fourth child.
-To make infant-care and childcare affordable, the government also provides subsidies of SGD $300 to $600.
+You can receive up to SGD $8,000 in cash gifts for your first and second child, and up to SGD $10,000 for the third and fourth child.
+To make infant care and childcare affordable, the government also provides subsidies of SGD $300 to $600.
 Also available are tax incentives for parenthood, which include Working Mother’s Child Relief (WMCR), and more.

 Disadvantages of Singapore Citizenship

 Despite the plethora of benefits, there are a few drawbacks to becoming a SC.
 First, Singapore does not allow dual citizenship.
 In other words, to be a citizen here means you must renounce all other citizenships you possess.
 Moreover, all male Singapore citizens are required to serve in the National Service for two years at the age of 18.
 Withdrawing all of your CPF savings in a lump sum would also require you to renounce your citizenship status.